SheepReaper/BitcoinNodeService/Readme.md

 # Why?

 Starting bitcoind for the first time takes ages to complete the initial block download.
-A little known bottleneck on windows is that writing to the Console is a blocking operation.
-The synchronization process is actually slowed down significntly by writing to it.
+A little-known bottleneck on Windows is that writing to the Console is a blocking operation.
+The synchronization process is slowed down significantly by writing to it.
 Launching bitcoind manually, explicitly without a window speeds up the process significantly.
 From there, I had the itch to wrap it into a service that could start automatically, and even run unattended.

 ## Features